Help us protect Louisiana's children. Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week

 If you listed a P.O.
 Box for your DSNAP EBT card, it is being delivered by regular mail delivery, which can take up to 7-10 business days for delivery.

 NOTE: The DSNAP EBT card will be sent separately from your benefits approval letter.

 If you don't receive your card in your expected timeframe, please contact our LAHelpU Customer Service Center at 1-888-524-3578 or LAHelpU.DCFS@la.gov.

 You can call LAHelpU from 7:30 a.m. to 6 p.m., M-F, except on holidays.
-To speak with a customer service representative, select your language, then press these numbers: 3-1-3-6.
+To speak with a customer service representative, select your language, then press option 6 and listen for the appropriate prompt.
 Tip: Call volumes are lightest in the first and last hours of the day.

 If you send an email, provide your name as it appears in our records, your contact information, date of birth and the last four digits of your Social Security number.
 You should also include a brief description of your situation and reason for writing, as well as a descriptive subject line.
 Our staff will respond as quickly as possible, but they receive a great volume of requests.
 Please allow at least three or four business days for a response.

 My DSNAP card has a $0 balance when I call.
 What's going on?